-- An insanely good sounding copy with Triple Plus (A+++) sound from start to finish – exceptionally quiet vinyl too
+- An excellent UK import copy with solid Double Plus (A++) sound or BETTER on all FOUR sides – exceptionally quiet vinyl too

 - Sides one and two were very close in sound to our Shootout Winner – you will be shocked at how big and powerful the sound is

 - Guaranteed to be a huge improvement over anything you’ve heard, this Brit is big, punchy, and full-bodied with excellent presence

 - A shockingly well-recorded album that comes to life with the combo of a great copy and a hi-res, full-range system

 - 5 stars: “A stunning statement of purpose and one of the greatest rock & roll albums ever recorded.”